 Does tuition assistance cover other school expenses?

-All families receiving tuition assistance are eligible for assistance for mandatory school trips and up to three optional travel opportunities.
+Tuition assistance awards are calculated based on the full estimated cost of education.
+This means that typical school expenses like books, technology, and supplies have already been considered when calculating the family’s out-of-pocket costs.
+However, all families receiving tuition assistance are eligible for assistance with mandatory school trips and up to three optional travel opportunities.
 Some families may also qualify for supplemental funding that supports fees, books, transportation, and after-school childcare.
 Please contact the Director of Enrollment Management and Tuition Assistance for more information regarding eligibility requirements.

 Will support continue in future years?